 Even minimal costs, arising from either statutory obligations or local practice, may place youth and families at risk of serious legal consequences for failure to pay.
 For example, Wisconsin requires youth to pay a victim and witness assistance surcharge of \$20 when disposition is imposed; failure to pay this surcharge may result in suspension of the youth's driver's license for at least 30 days and up to 5 years.
-Reference in Indiana, the statute mandates families to pay all court costs; a failure to pay any costs or fees ordered by the court can trigger a finding of contempt and the entering of a judgment for the outstanding amount.
+Reference in Indiana, the statute mandates families to pay all court costs; Reference in a judgment for the outstanding amount.
+Reference in the court can trigger a finding of contempt and the entering of a judgment for the outstanding amount.
 Reference when costs are discretionary or established as a matter of local practice, they may be imposed on youth or families who cannot afford to pay.
 For these reasons, best practice is not to impose court costs on youth or families.
 If states do impose such costs, they must also explicitly provide that youth cannot be denied access to certain programs or services because of an inability to pay costs or fees.